ptomato/talks/las2021/README.md

 - Gettext is built-in to the platform
   - Venerable framework for UI translations
-* Use a website like Transifex
+- Use a website like Transifex
-* Recruit volunteer translators
+- Recruit volunteer translators
-* Or translate the UI yourself in whatever languages you speak
+- Or translate the UI yourself in whatever languages you speak

 <!--
-  Another thing you might want to do is translate your UI into different languages.
+  Once your app is released, and you get users, something you might want to do is translate your UI into the languages that your users speak.

   To make your app available in other languages, you need a translation framework.
 The platform comes with one built-in!
 It's called Gettext.
 It's been around a _long_ time and is _very_ well supported.